encode/starlette/docs/third-party-packages.md

 A Python framework for building geospatial dashboards and web-applications.

 Greppo is an open-source Python framework that makes it easy to build geospatial dashboards and web-applications.
-It provides a toolkit for to quickly integrate data, algorithms, visualizations and UI for interactivity.
-It provides APIs to the variables in the backend to update, recompute the logic, and reflect the change in the frontend (data mutation hook).
+It provides a toolkit to quickly integrate data, algorithms, visualizations and UI for interactivity.
+It provides APIs to the update the variables in the backend, recompute the logic, and reflect the changes in the frontend (data mutation hook).